 With nearly 5,000 international students from more than 100 different countries, you'll find that UB offers a warm and welcoming environment.
 We understand there are special resource needs and accommodations.
 We offer a variety of services to assist you.

-We locate the study of education in a broad-based social, cultural and linguistic context to understand the global issues that affect educational practices and outcomes in schools, communities, and educational systems on the local and global levels.
+We locate the study of education in a broad-based social, cultural and linguistic context to understand the global issues that affect educational practices and outcomes in schools, communities and educational systems on the local and global levels.

-The Center collaborates with a number of academic departments and offices at UB and internationally to sponsor lectures, seminars, conferences, and research initiatives that advance this intellectual mission.
+The Center collaborates with a number of academic departments and offices at UB and internationally to sponsor lectures, seminars, conferences and research initiatives that advance this intellectual mission.

-ELI conducts the Intensive English Program (IEP), which specializes in preparing students for university study in the United States; the English as a Second Language Program for undergraduate and graduate students currently enrolled in academic programs at the university; part-time evening and customized programs for professionals; and overseas programs offering language-learning and teacher-training opportunities both in other countries and in Buffalo.
+ELI conducts the Intensive English Program (IEP), which specializes in preparing students for university study in the United States; the English as a Second Language Program for undergraduate and graduate students currently enrolled in academic programs at the university; part-time evening and customized programs for professionals; and overseas programs offering language-learning and teacher-education opportunities in other countries and in Buffalo.

 Maintaining your visa and valid immigration status is critically important for international students.
 Find all of the information you will need to arrive at UB in the right status.